Asadora!: Publication

 In North America, Viz Media announced the English release of the manga in July 2020.
 The first volume was published on January 19, 2021.
-The manga has also been licensed in France by Kana and in Italy by Panini Comics.

-Volume list
+Volumes

 Reception

 Asadora! won Best Series at the 2021 Lucca Comics Awards in Italy.
 It was also nominated for 2021's Young Adults Best Comic Award at the 48th Angoulême International Comics Festival in France and for Best Manga at the Harvey Awards in the United States.
 Due to depicting the Isewan Typhoon, Asadora! was used as part of an exhibit at the Nagoya City Minato Disaster Prevention Center.

 After reading the first volume, South Korean film director Bong Joon-ho wrote that "Asa's wise expression and dignified demeanor already gives me hope and strong expectations", and called Urasawa "the greatest storyteller of our time".
 He likened the experience of reading Asadora! to that of being able to go back and read 20th Century Boys for the first time again.
 Rebecca Silverman of Anime News Network gave the first volume an A− grade.
 She wrote: "This is a very solid work.
 Asa is the kind of spitfire heroine that's easy to get behind."
 Reuben Baron of Comic Book Resources said, "As a piece of historical fiction, Asadora! is so convincing that it's almost a surprise once the science fiction elements pop up again in the last two pages of the book."